 - A mission of promoting shalom: individual, family and community health, wholeness and peace from a biblical perspective

 - A state-of-the-art nursing laboratory with 6 human patient simulators

 - More than 800 hours of clinical experience in diverse settings

 - Multiple opportunities to learn by serving through healthcare-related mission projects and trips

 Northwestern's nursing program is accredited by the Commission on Collegiate Nursing Education (CCNE) and approved by the Iowa Board of Nursing.
 In the last five years, Northwestern graduates' first-time board exam pass rates have been higher than the national average all but one year:

 |2011 ||95.2%|| 87.9% (national avg.)|

 |2013 ||81.8%|| 83% (national avg.)|

 Online RN to BSN

 Our online RN to BSN completion option enables registered nurses to improve their career prospects.
-The program's adult-student-friendly curriculum is designed to accommodate the schedules of working nurses and can be completed in 2.5 years while taking just one course at a time.
+The program's adult-student-friendly curriculum is designed to accommodate the schedules of working nurses and can be completed in 2 years or less while taking just one course at a time.